electron/packager/docs/api.md

 *Array* of *String*s

-The URL protocol scheme to associate the app with.
+The URL protocol scheme(s) to associate the app with.
 Specifying `myapp` would cause URLs such as `myapp://path` to be opened with the app.
-This option can be specified multiple times to register multiple protocol schemes with the app.
 Maps to the `CFBundleURLSchemes` metadata property.
 This option requires a corresponding `protocol-name` option to be specified.

 ##### `protocol-name`

 *Array* of *String*s

-The descriptive name of the URL protocol scheme specified as the `protocol` option.
+The descriptive name(s) of the URL protocol scheme(s) specified via the `protocol` option.
 Maps to the `CFBundleURLName` metadata property.

 #### Windows targets only